digbmc/cwd-toolkit/_projects/02_configuration.md

 Now that you've forked the template repository and gotten set up in a code editing environment, it is time to configure your site's settings.
 This will be done by editing the code in your site's `_config.yml` file.

-The `_config.yml` is full of **comments** that help to tell you what each setting in the file does.
-The comments in this file begin with `#`, and they are sometimes used as headings to separate the code into sections or as notes next to items.
+The `_config.yml`file is full of **comments** that help to tell you what each setting in the file does.
+The comments in this file begin with a pound/hash sign `#`, and they are sometimes used as headings to separate the code into sections or as notes next to items.

 ## Locating _config.yml